6.4.9 Multi-transit analysis (MTA)

 The cleaned and calibrated CCD spectra, before combination, are normalised to the pseudo-continuum and shifted to the rest frame.
 The normalisation of the M stars (presenting the TiO band) and of the too noisy spectra is done by simply scaling with a constant.
 The shift to the rest frame is done using the Gaia-centric single-transit radial velocities when rv_method_used=1, and using the multi-transit radial_velocity (with the barycentric velocity correction removed) when rv_method_used=2.
 The CCD spectra with detected artefacts in the fluxes (flagged ‘hasJumps’) are excluded from the combination.

 Once normalised and shifted to the rest frame, the CCD spectra are interpolated to a common wavelength array (start nm, nbBins=2401) and averaged, taking care of removing the bad samples, notably the samples saturated, affected by cosmic rays, or badly deblended.
-The fluxError associated to each sample of the combined spectrum is the error on the average.
+The fluxError associated with each sample of the combined spectrum is the error on the average.
 The signal to noise ratio rvs_spec_sig_to_noise is estimated as the median value of the ratio between fluxes[i] and fluxError[i].
 Due to a different number of samples used, the fluxError[i] may vary within a single spectrum, this variation may be significant, especially at the spectra edges, when the number of transits combined is small.

 Some examples of RVS spectra of various spectral type bright stars are shown in Figure 6.11.